Here’s a quick question for you:

 Did you really pay attention to the last presentation you sat through?

-What makes presentations so dull is that they’re made using the same Microsoft PowerPoint templates everyone else is using.
+What makes presentations dull is that they’re made using the same tried and trusted Microsoft PowerPoint templates and presentation software that everyone has been using for years.
+So what happens?
 Every presentation looks the same.

 Don’t get us wrong.
-PowerPoint is a fantastic tool and a pioneer in presentation software for a reason.
+Microsoft PowerPoint is a fantastic tool, and a pioneer in presentation software for a good reason.

-But if we don’t know how to use it to its full potential, we’ll likely end up with a cookie-cutter slide deck.
+But if users don’t know how to use this presentation software to its full potential and employ their own styles and customizations, they’ll likely end up with a cookie-cutter slide deck that’s been used millions of times before.

-Creating a presentation is more than just piecing together text and visuals.
+Creating presentations is more than just piecing together text, data visualizations, and images echoed by speaker notes.

-Every slide should have an impact on the audience or reader, so it’s important to be mindful of their visual design.
+Every slide should have an impact on the audience or reader, make a key point, and catch the eyes of your audience.
+All your presentations need to be mindful of visual design.
 Color, for example, influences up to 90% of a person’s snap judgment about a product.

-There are many PowerPoint alternatives with better templates that can punch up your next presentation.
+There are many paid and even free PowerPoint alternatives and presentation software available with better, newer, and fresher templates that can punch up your next presentation.

-To make things easier for you, we’ve listed down seven great PowerPoint alternatives, complete with an overview of their features and individual pros and cons.
+To make things easier for you, we’ve listed seven great PowerPoint alternatives utilizing some of the best presentation software, complete with an overview of their features and individual pros and cons.

-You can also click on the links below to go straight to each presentation software on this list.
+You can also click on the links below to go straight to each PowerPoint alternative presentation software on this list.

 Alternative presentation software